bugsbugsbux/notes-on-nix/notes-on-nix.md

 needed dependences have to be available.
-It is not sufficient for a powerful package manager to make all packages use the same globally available version of a dependency, thus the nix convention is to wrap the derivation describing a package in a function, called **package-function**, whose arguments are the needed dependencies.
+It is not sufficient for a powerful package manager to make all packages use the same globally available version of a dependency, thus the nix convention is to wrap the derivation describing a package in a function, called a **package-function**, whose arguments are the needed dependencies.
 ```nix
 # ./my-package.nix